rrutt/PascalLife/README.md

 ### Ubuntu Linux

-You can run the Astronomical Simulation program on Ubuntu Linux (and presumably other Linux distributions) as follows:
+You can run the Pascal Life program on Ubuntu Linux (and presumably other Linux distributions) as follows:

 - Download the **PascalLife** binary executable file (with no file extension) from the **bin** sub-folder from this GitHub.com page.

 - Ensure the **PascalLife** file has the executable permission.
 From a Files window, right-click the file, select Properties, and use the Permissions tab to enable the Execute permission.
 To do this in a Terminal window, use the following command:

-    chmod +x AstroSim
+    chmod +x PascalLife

 - To uninstall the program, simply delete the **PascalLife** binary executable file.